-There have been green areas, gardens and vineyards in this area since the 12 th century.
-In the 1930s, Prince Rudolf Kinsky expanded the land and built an English park and an empire summer residence here (Letohrádek Kinských).
+There have been green areas, gardens and vineyards in this area since the 12th century.
+In the 1930s, Prince Rudolf Kinsky expanded the land and built English park and empire summer residence here (Letohrádek Kinských).
 Although Kinsky Garden is located in the center of Prague, it is a quiet place for rest and walks.
-In addition to the aforementioned Letohrádek Kinských, you will find the orthodox church of Saint Michal, a wooden Moravian bell tower, several sculptures, a pond and two playgrounds.
+In addition to the aforementioned Letohrádek Kinských, you will find the Orthodox church of Saint Michal, a wooden Moravian bell tower, several sculptures, a pond, and two playgrounds.

 Church of Our Lady Victorious

 Hundreds of thousands of believers from all over the world visit the Church of Our Lady Victorious and St. Anthony of Padua in Malá Strana to see the statue of the Infant Jesus of Prague (Pražské Jezulátko).
 During his apostolic journey in 2009, Pope Benedict XVI also visited it.
 The church is an important monument of the early Baroque.
 It is adjacent to the Carmelite Monastery, located at the bottom of the Seminary Garden (Seminářská zahrada).
 Kinsky Garden Hotel is only a 12-minute walk from the church.

 Old Town Square beats like the real heart of the city.
 It is a part of the Royal Route, there are markets during Christmas and Easter periods.
 You can observe the Old Town Hall with an astronomical clock where the twelve apostles appear every hour.
 The dominant feature of the square is the Tyn Church (Týnský chrám) and the baroque church of St. Nicholas (Kostel Svatého Mikuláše).
 From the hotel, take the waterfront and the Legion Bridge to the National Theater, then continue alongside the Vltava River to Charles Bridge and Charles Street to the Old Town Square.
 It is approximately a 25-minutes walk.